astutespruce/secas-blueprint/analysis/prep/tiles/README.md

-Summary units are first prepared for tiling using `analysis/prep/package_unit_data.py`, which creates a Feather file with encoded attributes for the Blueprint, hubs & corridors, indicators, sea-level rise, urbanization, and ownership.
+Summary units are first prepared for tiling using `analysis/prep/package_unit_data.py`, which creates a Feather file with encoded attributes for the Blueprint, hubs & corridors, indicators, sea-level rise, urbanization, and protected areas.

 Vector tiles are then created using `analysis/prep/tiles/create_vector_tiles.py`.